A wildly popular pandemic video game gets a surprise sequel

 During its investigation, Nintendo told the court last Friday, it “became aware of multiple other online actors who appeared to have a role in the Pirate Shops.”

-Nintendo s now seeking an okay from the court to subpoena business records from internet domain companies Name Cheap, Go Daddy and Tucows, as well as Cloudflare, Github, Discord, Google, and Reddit to identify alleged associates of Williams.
+Nintendo is now seeking an okay from the court to subpoena business records from internet domain companies Name Cheap, Go Daddy and Tucows, as well as Cloudflare, Github, Discord, Google, and Reddit to identify alleged associates of Williams.

 Specific to Reddit, the company states: